 A Video of Cincinnati Area Beer Ball Knobs & Markers

 Much more information about these knobs and markers is provided in two publications by George Baley, "Beer Tap Markers" published in 2003 and "Beer Tap Markers Vol. 2" published in 2019.
 (For both, please see this link.)
-Each provides about 2,000 photos with price guides for all tap markers covered from the early 1930s into the 1950s.
+Each provides about 2,000 photos with price guides for all tap markers covered from the early 1930s into the mid-1960s.
 In addition, to view a presentation of the beer tap markers in the Cincinnati area, including Northern Kentucky and the Bavarian Brewery, please view the video above.

 The earliest beer ball knobs were made of Baekelite, also referred to as Bakelite.
 This was the first plastic made from synthetic components and it was usually offered only in dark colors.
 It was developed by Leo Baekleand in 1907, and the name of this material is referred to after his name.
 It was revolutionary because it was an electrical nonconductor that was also heat resistant and well suited for electrical insulators.
 After some litigation was resolved, the Baekelite Corporation was formed around1920, however, some of Baeklite's patents expired in 1927.
 This allowed some other resins to be produced by other firms, such as Catalin Co. under the Prystal name, which provided more and brighter colors.
 Nevertheless, because of their similar qualities, these other resins are often associated with the name Baekelite.
 This material was used for the exteriors of radios and telephones by the 1930's, as well as for such diverse products as kitchenware, jewelry, toys, firearms and, of course, ball knobs.

 Bavarian Ball Knob

 c.
 1935 - 1937.
 This is thought to be the first beer tap marker, or ball knob used by Bavarian Brewing Co., possibly beginning around 1935.
 Since the use of Bavarian in italics, shown below, didn't appear to begin until around 1938, and the use of 'Bavarian's" and "Old Style" didn't begin until around 1946, it appears that this knob preceded the other knobs.